 |End city:||Bodrum, Turkey|

-On a comfortable Turkish "Gulet" and by bicycle, explore the sun islands of the Greek Aegean.
+On a comfortable Turkish "Gulet", a traditional two-masted sailboat, and by bicycle, explore the sun islands of the Greek Aegean.
 The islands are a magical and mythical world filled with historical monuments and an abundance of stories.
 It is a world painted by the sun and surrounded by the life-giving sea.

 Come with us on a voyage of discovery and experience the Aegean from a special perspective, namely, by land and by sea.
 Relax while swimming in idyllic bays, enjoy the fabulous vistas, and walk in the footsteps of a turbulent, glorious past.
 Let us take you to the ancient Asclipion where Hippocrates, the famous physician, practiced his art.
 Enjoy the peaceful and lovely island Lipsi and dive into the atmosphere of the holy island Patmos.
 Be astonished by the unique panoramic views which are offered during the cycle tours.